FSD 19-27: Resolution for Increased Aid for Public Higher Education

 The American Council on Education reports that a minimum of $50 billion is needed to keep public higher education from collapsing.

 In the United States, higher education serves 12 million students and employs millions of faculty and staff.
 More than 250,000 students attend college in Indiana, thousands of faculty and staff provide essential educational services.

 Public higher education is crucially “essential” to the functioning of a prosperous and democratic society, worthy of protection and support during and after the pandemic.

-We urgently call on the State of Indiana and the U.S. Congress to allocate increased emergency state and federal funds to protect public higher education.
+We urgently call on the U.S. Congress to allocate increased emergency funds to protect public higher education.

 Approved: Purdue Northwest Faculty Senate